wplf/my-CS-road/README.md

 # my-CS-road

 Here is the document of my self-study road to Computer Science.
-Hope to help you with the endless time.
+Hope my road can shed little light to you.

 ## The open source classes I have taken and to be taken